na-na-hi/renget/archive/cloverintro.md

 - Making an OP flawless character can make it difficult to write about them in the long term.
 On the other hand, giving them flaws and goals can open up many story possibilities.
 - There is no set rule against having your character be a legendary/mythical Pokémon, but be aware that it takes a skilled writer to make the character not come off as a "muh super special OC" unless we're talking about the "low tier" ones, like Shaymin or Manaphy.
 - We have an [idea bin](https://rentry.org/cloverIdeabin) where people put ideas that they don't feel like executing or don't feel competent enough to pull off.
 Reading through it might give you some inspiration!
+- Some of the characters in the list are inactive/undeveloped and not used in stories at all.
+So, if you want to use a certain species that is already in the guild you can ask around to see if that species is "free to grab".
+But there's no rule against the guild having more than one character of the same Pokémon species, so don't stress over it.

 ***